AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 # Changelog

+## 21.10.2-beta (Minecraft 1.21.10)

+- Added support for data components to `<ItemLink />`

+## 21.10.1-beta (Minecraft 1.21.10)

+- First update to 1.21.10

+## 21.8.4 (Minecraft 1.21.8)

+- Markdown parse errors now log the line and column where the error occurred.

+## 21.8.3 (Minecraft 1.21.8)

+- Fix fluid rendering in game scenes

+## 21.8.2 (Minecraft 1.21.8)

+- Make the stripped down version of GuideME the default to be published to CurseForge/Modrinth (Reduces mod size by 5MB)
+- Strip removed Lucene components from service files to fix startup crashes since NeoForge become stricter about service files

+## 21.8.1 (Minecraft 1.21.8)

+- First port to Minecraft 1.21.8
+- The `/guidemec export` command to export guide data for web use now works
+- Fixed rendering of in-world annotations in game scenes that was slightly broken since 1.21.5
+- Fixed several export related problems present since 1.21.5
+- Fixed error on startup complaining about an incubating JDK feature (vector), and the subsequent crash when that feature was actually enabled.

+## 21.5.9-beta (Minecraft 1.21.5)

+- Fix text in floating elements disappearing while scrolling.
+- Fix layout of game scenes still including the vertical toolbar even if it was hidden.

 ## 21.5.8-beta (Minecraft 1.21.5)

 - Add support for [templating annotations in game scenes](./30-authoring/game-scenes.md#block-annotation-templates).
 This allows you to apply annotations to specific blocks in the scene by type rather than position.